Juan-Jones/blogsphere/content/blog/ways-to-make-money-online.md

 Craft tailor-made WordPress themes, addressing a range of website needs and preferences.
 Market and sell these themes online or through your website.

+_Average Pay:_ Varies from a few hundred to several thousand dollars per theme sold.

 _WordPress Theme Selling Startup Expenses:_ The startup costs for crafting WordPress themes can vary.
 It might include expenses for tools like design software (such as Adobe Photoshop, Sketch, or Figma), a development environment, and a domain for showcasing and selling your themes.
 Additionally, consider ongoing costs for hosting your portfolio and website.

 _WordPress Theme Selling Level of Difficulty:_ The level of difficulty can range from moderate to high.
 Crafting WordPress themes demands proficiency in web design, coding (HTML, CSS, PHP, etc.), and understanding the WordPress platform and its functionalities.